-The activities based out of this Serengeti camp focus entirely on game drives.
-You can head out for a morning and an afternoon drive, or for a full day safari, taking a packed lunch with you.
-Early starts of 6 - 6.30am are recommended so that you are out when the cats are most active, but timings are always flexible.
+Activities based out of this Serengeti camp focus entirely on game drives.
+You can head out both in the morning and then again in the afternoon, or opt for a full-day drive, taking a packed lunch with you.
+Early starts of 6.00–6.30am are recommended so that you are out when the big cats are most active, but timings are always flexible.

 Food & drink

 - When we last stayed, in June 2023, we enjoyed the food at Nomad Serengeti Safari Camp very much, and thought that the group dining worked very well indeed; if we weren't eating a picnic out in the bush, we were in camp and eating with other guests.
 The camp offered a variety of international-style dishes, using fresh vegetables and lots of herbs and spices.
 Most dietary requirements can be catered for with advance notice.